dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 As logical conditions and subconditions can be added to a CryptoCondition as desired, the developer can build complex logic that governs the movement of Smart Chain assets. <!--dimxy here we are speaking about basic cryptocoondition lib feature, not the arbitrary module validation code.
 So this phrase is attached to the previous where it is said that basic cryptocondition features allows to build logic expressions on signatures and keys.  --> In this sense, Antara is an advanced evolution of the basic Bitcoin Script security features, such as pubkey or pubkey hash scripts.

-Antara Module validation can accomplish even more to it.<!-- dimxy The Module validation (also called arbitrary code above) can do things more advanced than basic cryptocondition-->  We will examine this possibility further on in the tutorial. <!-- dimxy maybe that section 'Antara Extensions to CryptoConditions' above to put after the current section as it describes more about the arbitrary validation? -->
+Antara Module validation can accomplish even more to it.<!-- dimxy The Module validation (also called arbitrary code above) can do things more advanced than basic cryptocondition-->  We will examine this possibility further on in the tutorial. <!-- dimxy maybe that upper section 'Antara Extensions to CryptoConditions' to put after the current section as it describes more about the arbitrary validation? -->

 ~~In this section, we became acquainted with the concept of logical conditions that are associated with transaction outputs, and logical fulfillments associated with spending-transactions.
-These two elements make up the rudimentary aspect of a CryptoCondition.~~<!--dimxy moved up where we are speaking about crytpocondtions
+These two elements make up the rudimentary aspect of a CryptoCondition.~~<!--dimxy moved up, where we are speaking about cryptocondtions -->

 <!-- Sidd: I'll need to go over the above again.
 Making my brain melt for some reason. -->